sarahjones123/nGenue_docs/docs/system_configuration/global_settings.md

 ## Key default configurations

-1. **File Path default:** If a default file path is set, any file-related actions will save the files to the specified location automatically, ensuring consistent storage and easy retrieval.
+1. **File path default:** If a default file path is set, any file-related actions will save the files to the specified location automatically, ensuring consistent storage and easy retrieval.

-2. **Field-Specific defaults:** When default values are configured for specific fields— such as Standard Pricing or Unit of Measurement— these values will pre-fill on applicable screens, saving time and improving data accuracy.
+2. **Field-specific defaults:** When default values are configured for specific fields— such as Standard Pricing or Unit of Measurement— these values will pre-fill on applicable screens, saving time and improving data accuracy.

 3. **Format defaults:** Setting default formats for items such as invoices or dates ensures that users see information presented in a uniform manner across the application.

-4. **Color Scheme default:** Setting a color scheme as a default allows users to customize the application’s appearance to fit branding needs or personal preferences.
+4. **Color scheme default:** Setting a color scheme as a default allows users to customize the application’s appearance to fit branding needs or personal preferences.
 Once a color scheme is selected in the Global Settings module, it is applied consistently across all screens, menus, and toolbars— providing a cohesive visual experience.
 This can be especially useful for distinguishing different environments (e.g. Test, Development, Production) or for enhancing accessibility with high-contrast options.

-## Procedure to configure
+## Procedure to configure global settings

 This section outlines the steps to configure the **Global settings** in nGenue.